apsaknet/apsak-ng/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve Kaspa NG
+about: Create a report to help improve apsaK NG
 title: ''
 labels: ''
 assignees: ''